tldr-pages/tldr/pages/linux/basename.md

 - The basic syntax of the basename command is as follows:

 `basename [OPTION] NAME`

-    - OPTION (optional) specifies various options you can use with basename.
-    - NAME is the file path or string from which you want to extract the base name.

 - Basic usage:

 `basename /path/to/file.txt`

-  Output:
-    - file.txt

 - Removing a specific file extension:

 `basename /path/to/file.txt .txt`

-  Output:
-    - file

 - Extracting the base name from a string:

 `basename "Some/Long/Path/To/Directory/"`

-  Output:
-    - Directory

 - For more details and additional options, you can refer to the basename manual page by running man basename